r0bbar/siglab/siglab_py/README.md

     Further, a note on entry vs exit:

-    a.
-When you Enter into a position: You are thinking in USD.
+    + When you Enter into a position: You are thinking in USD.
 You'd want to deploy $xxx to buy BTC for example.

-    b.
-When you Exit from a position: You'd unwind the BTC you have, back into USD.
+    + When you Exit from a position: You'd unwind the BTC you have, back into USD.

     That's a strategy concern, and gateway.py don't handle that for you.